 Breakout bestseller, Decolonizing Wealth by Edgar Villanueva, aims to tackle an incredibly complex issue of closing the racial wealth gap in philanthropy.
 On a personal level, this book has offered solace to people of color working in philanthropy and encouraged provocative dialogue with the intention to heal divides between the oppressors and the oppressed.
 It’s also moved the needle in terms of national debate, as Villanueva issues a call to action to close the racial wealth gap and modernize philanthropy in venues like The New York Times, Colorlines, Vox, and Non-Profit Quarterly.

 BK authors continue to shape the management, organizational development, and leadership fields.
-Thinkers like Henry Mintzberg, who released Bedtime Stories for Managers which is filled with bite-sized lessons with major impact in 2019, and Ed Schein, author of the Humble Leadership Series, have been and continue to shape the cutting-edge theory in management and leadership.
+Thinkers like Henry Mintzberg, who released Bedtime Stories for Managers, which is filled with bite-sized lessons with major impact, in 2019, and Ed Schein, author of the Humble Leadership Series, are the founders and developers of cutting-edge theory in management, leadership, and organizational development fields.

 And that’s a wrap, folks!
 We predict 2020 will be an even bigger year for positive change and transformation, and we can’t wait to join you in building a better world.